-Choosing to play an instrument is the beginning of a journey, not just a musical one.
-The journey is exciting and often filled with strife, struggle, and hard work.
+Choosing to learnt to sing or play an instrument is the beginning of a journey.
+And not just a musical one.
+The road is exciting and often filled with strife, struggle, and hard work.
 It forces you to absorb new information and master new skills.
-But the benefits of undertaking this journey go way beyond simply learning music.
-And in today’s world of social media and the criticisms against it, specifically when it comes to its impact on the developing minds of children, that journey may be even more useful and important.
+But the benefits of undertaking this journey go way beyond simply learning to make music.
+In today’s world of social media its impact on the developing minds of children and the attention spans of adults, the journey of learning music may be even more useful and important.

 The Non-Musical Benefits of Learning Music